DavidCramer/plugin-groups/readme.txt

 == Changelog ==
+= 2.0.3 =
+- Fixed an issue where activating a plugin in a group, you get redirected to all plugins.
+- Added Bulk actions to allow adding new groups, adding to groups, and removing from groups.
+- Added in sorting to the admin UI to allow ordering groups to you're liking.

 = 2.0.2 =
 - Fixed an error where the plugin couldn't read the plugin data (I hope).
 - Added, Multisite support.
 Multisite admins can now network active, manage each sites groups individually, or give full access to site to create their own groups.